 The only date of birth that matters in this career is the patient's.
-Health information technicians enter, update, and manage medical forms and data.
-The recent push to convert paper medical records into electronic form is creating a bigger demand for health information and medical records technicians, according to the U.S. Department of Labor, which is good news for those considering a career change.
+Health information technicians enter, update, and manage health information data.
+The recent push to convert paper medical records into electronic form is creating a bigger demand for health information and medical records technicians, according to the U.S. Department of Labor.

-Education: If you want to switch into this career and don't yet have a degree, an associate's or bachelor's degree is required for some computer support specialist positions, according to the U.S. Department of Labor.
-If you already have a degree or want to target a faster-paced career program, certification could also help prepare you for a career as a computer support professional.
+Education: A bachelor's degree is required for some computer support specialist positions, according to the U.S. Department of Labor, but postsecondary classes or an associate's degree may be enough in some cases.
+If you already have a degree or want to target a faster-paced career program, certification could also help prepare you for a career as a computer support specialist.

 Education: If you're considering a career change, take note that an associate's degree in paralegal studies is the most common qualification for a paralegal, according to the Department of Labor.
 If you already have a bachelor's degree in a different subject, consider earning a certificate in paralegal studies to prepare for this profession.

 In this profession you are forever young as long as you're current on the latest IT trends.
-For those considering a career as a computer programmer, you'll need to show employers that you're skilled and up-to-date on the latest technology and software programs, according to the U.S. Department of Labor.
+For those considering a career as a computer programmer, you'll need to be able to write code and create software programs, turning the designs of engineers and developers into instructions a computer can read, according to the U.S. Department of Labor.

-Education: Computer programmers usually have a bachelor's or associate's degree in computer systems or technologies, according to the Department of Labor, which adds that computer and IT certifications could give you a real competitive advantage in the current job market.
+Education: Computer programmers usually have a bachelor's or associate's degree in computer science or a related subject, according to the Department of Labor, which adds that keeping up with the newest programming tools could improve job prospects.